* This is the Consumer Version. *

 The doctor listens to the heart and lungs through a stethoscope to detect any abnormality.
 Doctors are able to hear abnormal sounds such as a heart murmur or lung congestion.
 The doctor inspects the newborn's skin color.
 A blue color of the face and torso may be a sign of congenital heart or lung disease.
 The rate and strength of the pulse is checked.
 Doctors watch the newborn breathe and count the number of breaths in a minute.
 Grunting and/or flaring nostrils with breathing and breathing too fast or too slow can be signs of problems.

 The doctor examines the general shape of the abdomen and also checks the size, shape, and position of internal organs, such as the kidneys, liver, and spleen.
 Enlarged kidneys may indicate a blockage to the outflow of urine.

 The doctor examines the genitals to ensure the urethra is open and in the proper location.
-The doctor also checks to make sure the genitals are clearly male or female (see Genital Defects).
+The doctor also checks to make sure the genitals are clearly male or female.
 In a boy, the testes should be present in the scrotum.
 In a girl, the labia are prominent because of exposure to the mother's hormones, and they remain swollen for the first few weeks.
-Secretions from the vagina that contain blood and mucus are normal.
+Secretions from the baby's vagina that contain blood and mucus are normal.
 The doctor examines the anus to make sure the opening is normally placed and not sealed shut.

 The doctor examines the flexibility and mobility of the arms, legs, and hips and checks to see whether the newborn has broken any bones during delivery (particularly the collar bone) or has unformed or missing limbs or dislocated hips.

-The spine is examined for defects or deformities (such as spina bifida—see Brain and Spinal Cord Defects).
+The spine is examined for defects or deformities (such as spina bifida).